- Accreditation and Licensing

 - Preventing Falls

 Accreditation is recognized as an important driver for safety and quality improvement.
-Colin Street Day Hospital is fully accredited by ISC (International Standards Certifications) according to ISO 9001:2008 International Standards in Quality, Health and Safety (CSSQH) and against all mandatory criterion as outlined by the Australian National Safety and Quality Health Service Standards (NSQHS) 2012.
+Colin Street Day Hospital is certified by DNV GL (Healthcare Certification and Accreditation Services) according to ISO 9001:2015 International Quality Management System Requirements in Health Care and accredited against all mandatory criterion as outlined by the Australian National Safety and Quality Health Service Standards (NSQHS) 2012.

 The National Standards include: